MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 - In the `Draw` method, modify the fuel carrier draw code to also draw the related bounding sphere.

 This completes the modifications to draw all the bounding spheres.
 If you rebuild and run the game, you will now see lots of wire-frame spheres.
 But there is still more work (related to fuel carrier collision detection) to make these bounding spheres useful.
 At this point, the fuel carrier still ignores the fuel cell and barrier bounding spheres.
-Let's fix this now.
+Let us fix this now.

 ## Collision Checking for the Fuel Carrier